darrenmfw/MMM-WatchManSensit/README.md

 **Release Date:** February 2025

 ## Overview
 MMM-WatchManSensit v1.1.1 builds on the multi‑tank support introduced in v1.1.0 by adding a new data line for displaying the tank’s remaining litres and introducing per-data-line visibility functionality.
 In this release, each tank is defined by a single serial number and a tank name.
-The module uses the serial number of the first tank (Tank 1) to construct the user ID (by prepending "BOX") for all SOAP requests, while each tank’s own serial number is used as its signalman number. **IMPORTANT:** The first tank's serial number MUST be the one from the first tank set up in the app.
+The module uses the serial number from the first tank (Tank 1) to construct the user ID (by prepending "BOX") for all SOAP requests, while each tank’s own serial number is used as its signalman number. **IMPORTANT:** The first tank's serial number MUST be the one from the first tank set up in the app.

-For each tank, the module now retrieves and displays:
+The module communicates with the Kingspan Watchman SENSiT service via SOAP requests to retrieve live data.
+For each tank, it retrieves and displays:
 - **Fill level:** e.g. "85%"
 - **Litres remaining:** e.g. "2087 L"
-- **Last reading:** The timestamp when the tank was last read (formatted without seconds, with a 2-digit year)
+- **Last reading:** The timestamp when the tank was last read (formatted without seconds, with a 2‑digit year)
-- **Expected empty:** The expected run‑out date (formatted as date-only with a 2-digit year)
+- **Expected empty:** The run‑out date (formatted as date-only with a 2‑digit year)

-Each tank configuration now supports optional visibility flags that let you hide any data line on a per-tank basis.

 Conditional formatting is applied:
 - Labels are grey.